Estate Planning Attorney in Chicago IL – Powers of Attorney

 How to Get a Power of Attorney in Illinois

-When getting a power of attorney in Illinois, one of the first and foremost questions you need to ask is, “Is there a person who has my utmost trust and confidence?”
+Most people will have a power of attorney document drawn up by their estate planning attorney.
+When getting a power of attorney in Illinois, one of the first and foremost questions you need to ask yourself is, “Is there a person who has my utmost trust and confidence?”
 Remember, the power of attorney allows an agent to control over specified matters.
+Depending on the scope of the responsibilities, you want to select someone who is responsible, reliable, good with financial matters and able to carry out your wishes as you would want.

 Once you have decided on an agent, you will need to complete the appropriate power of attorney form.
 Because there are property powers of attorney and healthcare powers of attorney in Illinois, you’ll need to choose which form best suits your needs.
 If you are completing a property powers of attorney form, you will need to have the form notarized.
-For both types, however, you will need a witness present upon signing (the witness must sign as well).
+You will also need a witness present upon signing (the witness must sign as well).

 The final step is to provide a copy to your agent and make several copies of the original form.
 For the healthcare powers of attorney, give one copy to your doctor so that it is placed with your medical records.
 You should give your power of attorney for property to your bank as well as other financial institutions.